 Runner-up: SOS Inventory

-SOS Inventory’s user guide, informative how-to walk-throughs, and 24/7 customer support is enough for us to name it runner-up for best customer service.
+SOS Inventory’s user guide, informative how-tos, and 24/7 customer support are enough for us to name it runner-up for Cin7’s excellent customer service.

 - Multi-channel inventory

 - Real-time tracking